Entanglement distribution over 155 km metropolitan fiber using a CMOS-compatible silicon chip: Discussion

 In this report we have demonstrated a bright entangled photon pair source based on a silicon nanophotonic chip.
-The source was sufficiently bright that entanglement could be distributed over 66 dB of loss (in our experiment this is equivalent to 155 km of deployed fiber and a dispersion compensation module).
-The observed brightness and fidelity of the nanophotonic chip source is competitive when compared against work based on bulk crystal sources. \cite{wengerowsky2019entanglement,wengerowsky2020passively,neumann2022continuous} This work marks a milestone in the capability of silicon nanophotonic chips for enabling long range quantum networks.
-This source is also useful for satellite to ground experiments because it exceeds the loss of the Micius double-downlink where the link loss was 62 dB. \cite{yin2017satellite,lu2022micius}.
+Through system-level optimization, the source enabled polarization entanglement distribution over 155~km of deployed fiber (66~dB loss).
+The observed brightness and fidelity of the nanophotonic chip source is competitive when compared against work based on bulk crystal sources \cite{wengerowsky2019entanglement,wengerowsky2020passively,neumann2022continuous}.
+This work marks a milestone in the capability of silicon nanophotonic chips for enabling long range quantum networks.

+One important challenge in distributing polarization-entangled photons over long fibers is PMD, which can degrade entanglement quality.
+In addition to recently proposed compensation techniques \cite{xingjian2025polarization,rodimin2024impact}, microring resonators (MRRs) offer an alternative approach by generating narrowband photon pairs that are inherently less susceptible to PMD.